Louise Fluke

+Biography

-Louise Funk (February 9, 1900 - July 27, 1986) was born in Van Buren, Arkansas to R. W. and Trimmier Sloan Funk and moved to Shawnee, Oklahoma with her family a year later.
+Louise Trimmier Funk was born in Van Buren, Arkansas, to Richard Waller and Nancy Trimmier (née Sloan) Funk.
+She moved to Shawnee, Oklahoma, with her family a year later.
 As a young girl she received art lessons from Marjorie Dodge Tapp.
 After graduating from Shawnee High School, she continued her art lessons at Columbia University and the Chicago Art Institute.
 After returning to Shawnee, she married George Fluke on December 18, 1924.